Skip to main content

 01What is a good LTV:CAC ratio?

-The classic benchmark is 3:1 — a customer is worth about three times what you paid to acquire them.
-Below 1:1 you lose money on every customer (unsustainable); 1–3:1 is thin and leaves little room for error; 3–5:1 is healthy; above 5:1 is strong but often means you're under-investing in growth and could profitably acquire faster.
-Ecommerce ratios tend to run lower than SaaS because gross margins are lower (40–60% vs 70–85%).
+The classic benchmark is 3:1 — about three times what you paid to acquire a customer.
+Below 1:1 is unsustainable; 1–3:1 is thin; 3–5:1 is healthy; above 5:1 is strong but often signals under-investing in growth.
+Ecommerce ratios run lower than SaaS because gross margins are lower (40–60% vs 70–85%).

 02Should LTV be calculated on revenue or gross profit?

-Gross profit — always, when comparing to CAC.
-This is the single most common unit-economics mistake.
-A customer who spends $200 over their lifetime at a 45% margin generates only $90 in gross profit.
-Using the $200 revenue figure makes a real 3:1 ratio look like a flattering 6.7:1, which leads brands to overspend on acquisition and run out of cash.
-This calculator uses gross-profit LTV by default and shows the revenue figure only as a contrast, with a warning.
+Gross profit — always.
+A customer who spends 200 at a 45% margin generates only 90 in profit.
+Using revenue (200) makes a real 3:1 ratio look like a flattering 6.7:1, leading to overspending.
+This calculator uses gross-profit LTV by default and shows revenue LTV as contrast only, with a warning.

 03What is CAC payback period and what is a good one?

-CAC payback is the number of months it takes to earn back the cost of acquiring a customer, from their monthly gross profit: CAC ÷ monthly contribution margin.
-Under 6 months is ideal, 6–12 months is acceptable, and over 12 months is risky for ecommerce because you fund acquisition and inventory out of pocket until the customer turns profitable.
-A 2:1 ratio with a 6-month payback can be healthier for cash flow than a 5:1 ratio that takes two years.
+CAC payback = CAC ÷ monthly gross profit per customer.
+Under 6 months is ideal; 6–12 is acceptable; over 12 is risky for ecommerce since you fund acquisition and inventory until the customer turns profitable.
+A 2:1 ratio with 6-month payback can be healthier than a 5:1 ratio that takes two years.

 04How do I calculate customer acquisition cost (CAC)?

-CAC = total sales & marketing spend ÷ the number of new customers acquired in the same period.
-Include ad spend, agency fees, promotions, and acquisition-related salaries; exclude retention and loyalty spend.
-"Blended" CAC divides all spend by all new customers (including organic) and gives a whole-business view; "paid" CAC counts only paid channels and is the honest number for judging paid acquisition.
-This calculator computes CAC for you, or lets you enter one you already track.
+CAC = sales & marketing spend ÷ new customers in the same period.
+Include ad spend, agency fees, and acquisition salaries; exclude retention.
+Blended CAC gives a whole-business view; paid CAC judges paid channels honestly.
+The calculator computes it, or you can enter your own.

 05What is the difference between simple and churn-based LTV?

-Simple LTV = AOV × purchases per year × gross margin × customer lifespan (in years) — best for repeat-purchase ecommerce when you know roughly how long customers stay.
-Churn-based LTV = (AOV × purchases per year × gross margin) ÷ annual churn rate — best for subscriptions or when you track churn.
-They reconcile exactly: lifespan = 1 ÷ churn, so a 50% annual churn equals a 2-year lifespan.
-This tool offers both in one interface so you can use whichever data you have.
+Simple LTV = AOV × purchases/year × gross margin × lifespan.
+Churn-based LTV = (AOV × purchases/year × gross margin) ÷ annual churn rate.
+They reconcile: 50% churn = 2-year lifespan.
+This tool offers both so you can use whichever data you have.

 06How much can I afford to spend to acquire a customer?

-Your max affordable CAC = LTV ÷ your target ratio.
-At a $90 gross-profit LTV and a 3:1 target, you can spend up to $30 per customer.
-The calculator shows this ceiling plus the "headroom" versus your current CAC: positive headroom means you have unused acquisition budget and could bid higher to grow faster; negative headroom means you're overspending and will fall short of your target.
-This reverse calculation is the number founders actually need for budgeting.
+Max affordable CAC = LTV ÷ target ratio.
+At an LTV of 90 and a 3:1 target, you can spend up to 30.
+The calculator shows this ceiling plus headroom vs your actual CAC: positive = unused budget to grow faster; negative = overspending.
+This is the number founders need for budgeting.

 07Why is ecommerce LTV:CAC lower than SaaS?

 Mostly gross margin.
-SaaS businesses run 70–85% gross margins, so most of each dollar of revenue becomes lifetime profit.
-Ecommerce runs 40–60% margins because of product cost, shipping, and fulfilment, which compresses the profit LTV for the same revenue.
-That's also why a "good" ecommerce ratio (often 2.5–3:1) looks lower than a "good" SaaS ratio (3–4:1+) — and why computing LTV on profit, not revenue, matters even more in ecommerce.
+SaaS runs 70–85% margins so most revenue becomes profit.
+Ecommerce runs 40–60% because of product cost, shipping, and fulfilment — compressing profit LTV.
+That's also why computing LTV on profit, not revenue, matters more in ecommerce.

 08Why does payback period matter more than the ratio alone?

-Because of cash velocity.
-The LTV:CAC ratio tells you whether a customer is profitable eventually; payback tells you how fast.
-A brand with a 2:1 ratio and a 6-month payback recovers its spend quickly and can reinvest, while a 5:1 ratio with a 24-month payback ties up cash in acquisition and inventory for two years — a common way for "profitable on paper" ecommerce brands to run out of money.
+Cash velocity.
+The ratio tells you whether a customer is eventually profitable; payback tells you how fast.
+A 2:1 ratio with 6-month payback can be healthier than a 5:1 ratio that takes 24 months — a common way "profitable on paper" ecommerce brands run out of cash.
 Read both together.

 09What is the difference between blended CAC and paid CAC?

-Blended CAC divides ALL acquisition spend by ALL new customers, including those who came organically (SEO, referrals, word of mouth).
-It flatters your number because free customers cost nothing.
-Paid CAC counts only customers from paid channels against paid spend, giving the true cost of buying growth.
-Use blended for a whole-business health check, but use paid CAC — compared to the same LTV — when deciding whether a paid channel is worth scaling.
+Blended CAC divides all acquisition spend by all new customers (including organic).
+It flatters the number because free customers cost nothing.
+Paid CAC counts only paid-channel customers — the honest cost of buying growth.
+Use blended for whole-business health, paid CAC to judge paid channels.

 10Does this calculator work in my currency and country?

 Yes.
-It is fully global and currency-agnostic: you enter every monetary value (spend, AOV, CAC) in your own currency and all results are shown in that currency.
-There are no exchange rates or conversions because the math is universal — ratios, months, and percentages mean the same thing everywhere.
+Fully global and currency-agnostic: enter every monetary value in your own currency and all results are shown in that currency.
+No exchange rates or conversions — ratios, months, and percentages are universal.
 The benchmarks (3:1 ratio, sub-12-month payback) are international standards.

 11How do I improve my LTV:CAC ratio?

-Four levers: raise retention/repeat-purchase rate (usually the cheapest — it lifts LTV across every customer you've ever acquired), increase AOV through bundling and upsells, protect gross margin (because LTV is on profit, a few margin points move the ratio a lot), or reduce CAC by improving targeting and conversion.
-The calculator's retention sensitivity readout shows how much just a half-purchase more per year would raise your ratio — often more than any acquisition tactic.
+Four levers: raise repeat-purchase rate (cheapest — lifts LTV across everyone you've acquired), increase AOV, protect gross margin (LTV is on profit, so margin matters a lot), or cut CAC.
+The retention sensitivity readout shows how much a half-purchase more per year would raise your ratio.

 12Does this account for discounting future cash flows?

-No — version 1 uses nominal LTV (no discounting for the time value of money).
-For most ecommerce models with customer lifespans of 1–3 years, the difference is small and nominal LTV is the standard, easy-to-reason-about figure.
-If you model very long lifespans (5+ years) or run formal DCF-based valuations, treat the LTV here as a slight overstatement and apply your own discount rate to the later years.
+No — this uses nominal LTV (no discounting for the time value of money).
+For most ecommerce models with 1–3 year lifespans the difference is small.
+For lifespans of 5+ years or formal DCF valuations, treat the LTV here as a slight overstatement and apply your own discount rate.

 Category